Nusrat Ghani: PM orders Cabinet Office to investigate 'Muslimness' claim

 Prime Minister Boris Johnson has ordered a Cabinet Office inquiry into claims made by a Muslim MP who says her faith was given as a reason for her sacking as a minister in 2020.

-Nusrat Ghani said a government whip said her "Muslimness was raised as an issue", according to the Sunday Times.
+Nusrat Ghani said a government whip told her "Muslimness was raised as an issue".

 The Conservative MP welcomed the inquiry, saying all she wanted was for the matter to be taken seriously.

-Conservative Chief Whip Mark Spencer says the claims are completely false.
+Conservative Chief Whip Mark Spencer said the claims were completely false.

-He has said Ms Ghani was referring to him and that he considered her allegations to be defamatory.
+He said Ms Ghani was referring to him and that he considered her allegations to be defamatory.

+The new Cabinet Office inquiry comes at the beginning of what could be a difficult week for the prime minister, with the expected completion of a report into gatherings on government premises that took place when coronavirus restrictions were in place.

+Senior civil servant Sue Gray has been asked to look at the nature and purpose of the gatherings, including who went to them "with reference to adherence to the guidance in place at the time".

 Responding to news of the inquiry, Ms Ghani said: "As I said to the prime minister last night all I want is for this to be taken seriously and for him to investigate.

 "I welcome his decision to do that now.
-The terms of reference of the inquiry must include all that was said in Downing Street and by the Whip.
+The terms of reference of the inquiry must include all that was said in Downing Street and by the whip.
 I look forward to seeing the terms of reference."

 A No 10 spokesperson said: "At the time these allegations were first made, the prime minister recommended to her that she make a formal complaint to CCHQ [Conservative Campaign Headquarters].
 She did not take up this offer.